ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 {:.no_toc}

-In conclusion, we introduce the basic process and some notable points for preprocessing Ribo-seq data.
+In conclusion, we introduce the basic process and some notable points for preprocessing Ribo-Seq data.
 We can get the BAM file to carry out subsequent analysis through this tutorial.